 I love to travel for work and have reported from every region in New Zealand, as well as Thailand, South Korea, Japan, the US, Canada, and Australia.
 A particular highlight was spending nine weeks writing about ice life and science while based at New Zealand’s Antarctic research station, Scott Base, as the International Polar Year Media Scholar.
 Another was spending a month covering the New Zealand team's fortunes at the 2010 Vancouver Winter Olympics, as the country's sole print reporter at the Games.

-I live outside Nelson on a couple of hectares that my husband and I are trapping and regenerating in the hopes of encouraging birdlife, with plans for a food forest and creative community space in our old woolshed.
-Over the summer of 2023-2024 I'll be walking the length of Aotearoa on Te Araroa, New Zealand's long-distance trail.
+I live outside Nelson on a small piece of land that my husband and I are regenerating in the hopes of encouraging birdlife, with plans for a food forest and creative community space in our old woolshed.
+Over the summer of 2024 I am walking the length of Aotearoa on Te Araroa, New Zealand's long-distance trail, posting occasional updates on Instagram.

 After spending a year freelancing from South Korea, I studied journalism at the University of Canterbury in 2008.
 I spent the first five years of my career working as a news reporter, feature writer, blogger, entertainment editor, social media editor, and columnist forThe Nelson Mail /Stuff, and started freelancing full-time in 2014.
 In 2021 I joined Radio New Zealand and spent a year as senior longform journalist before returning to freelance life.